 - Students fill out the top of the Course Selection Form and the current semester box.
 You must fill in:

 - Students should bring a Curriculum Flowchart with the previous grades reported in each box for the classes that have been completed.
 Mark with an "X" the classes currently being taken.

 - Check SPIRE to make sure there are no time conflicts in your plan and that the courses you propose are being offered next semester.

 - Discuss your proposed schedule with your advisor or the advising coordinator.
 You should also discuss any problems you are having, questions you have, or advice you need.

-When the advising session is finished, both Faculty Advisor and Student sign the Course Selection Form.
+When the advising session is finished, both the Faculty Advisor, or advising coordinator, and Student sign the Course Selection Form.

 - Students keep the yellow copy of the Course Selection Form to assist in the completion of registration on SPIRE.

 - The student returns the white copy to the advising coordinator in 112E Goessmann by 4pm on March 29.

 - The Course Selection Form is a plan based on a mid-semester discussion between student and advisor concerning the appropriate courses to take during the next semester.
 If your interests change, and depending on the grades you receive at the end of the current semester, you may need to change your plan and/or repeat courses.
 All changes should be discussed with your advisor or the advising coordinator.